-The Camelbak Trizip is designed to be a load carrying pack.
-The thick foam on both the shoulder straps and waist belt ensure a perfect combination of structure and felxibilty.
+The Camelbak Trizip is designed to be a load-carrying pack.
+The thick foam on both the shoulder straps and waist belt ensures a perfect combination of structure and flexibility.
 For that reason, it is extremely adaptable and balances extremely well when climbing through rough terrain.

 It is important to note that this is not a pack that is light in weight on its’ own.
 It does however feel light in comparison when fully loaded.
 This is a great feature that only further enhances its ability to provide great balance on the trail.

 There have been a few complaints regarding the trizip design and the size of the pack.
 Many have run into issues due to the fact that there is no lock for the zippers on the trizip design.
 This means that any of the zippers can easily come undone if the pack is tossed around too much, especially if the pack is heavily loaded.

 Others have been disappointed in the small size of the bag.
 I urge you to test out its gear carrying capacity before returning the Camelbak Trizip just because it “looks” small.
 It is not meant to be a large pack, but it does still carry more than expected.

 The Camelbak Trizip is a great pack that functions well, inside and outside of a combat environment.
 With all of its adjustable and removable features this is a pack that is well suited for traveling and for the casual hiker.